PCE Cancellation - FAQ

 Together, these different groups and requirements form the safety net that ensures that all physiotherapists practicing in Canada meet a shared, minimum expectation for knowledge and performance of the practice of physiotherapy.
 This protects the public interest in that when receiving physiotherapy care they can be assured that a certain level of competent care can be expected.

 No one document, organization or set of standards or requirements alone can achieve this objective.
 Removing any strand of rope from the safety net weakens the protection it offers, eroding public safety and confidence in physiotherapists.
+Download the PEAC statement on the role of accreditation for more information on the role of accreditation in the preparation of Canadian-educated physiotherapists for entry to practice.

 Why can’t my supervised practice hours count towards meeting registration requirements?
 Why can’t my sponsor vouch for me and "grandfather"/legacy me in?